 These are what we call the 'YMMV items.'
 Things that some people find in this work.
 We call them 'your mileage might vary' because not everyone sees these things in the same way.
 This starts discussions in the trope lists, a thing we don't want.
 Please use the discussion page if you'd like to discuss any of these items.

-Ridley, whose theme in this game is memorable enough that it's reused as his theme throughout the series from this point on.
+Ridley, whose theme in this game is memorable enough that it's reused as his Leitmotif throughout the series from this point on.
 (The theme wasn't exclusively Ridley's in this game, but it would be used solely as his theme in future entries).

 Even Better Sequel: While the previous two games were good, Super Metroid is considered the game that defined the genre.